aaron-imbrock/horned-beasts/README.md

 - Clone the repo
 - `cd` to the repo and run: `npm install`.

-In the project directory, you can run:
+From the repo folder on your local machine, you can run:

 ### `npm start`